JvanKatwijk/SDRunoPlugin_pskDecoder/README.md

 31 Hz.
 Tuning psk is difficult, a few Hz off and decoding is not well possible.

-The psk decoder assumes that the input rate is reduced to 2000000 / 32, i.e. about 62.5 KHz.
-The large spectrum display shows a psk signal, after all it shows the energy of the signal, correct tuning on this display is rather difficult.
+Tuning is difficult.
+The main spectrum display shows a signal with a width of 62500 Hz.
+Happily, the display has a zoom possibility.

-Happily there is a smaller display, showing only a fraction of the complete band, and this display has an excellent zoom function (see the picture).
+There is a smaller display, showing only a fraction of the complete band, and this display has an excellent zoom function (see the picture).
 For tuning the VFO has to be exactly on the center of the psk signal, using the zoom function, and using the numerical display, makes it possible to tune to the signal.
 However, since most transmissions in amateur bands are brief, correct tuning to a signal requires some training.
+In case you are almost om the right frequency, there is a button, labeled "tune", that will look into a small segment of the spectrum and adjust the frequency.

 The widget has three comboboxes,  one for the afc, one for reversing the decoding of the modulation and one for selecting the psk Mode.

-Below these comboboxes, two spinboxes are visible, the left on for setting the degree of the (final) lowpass filter to eliminate noise in the neighbourhood of the signal, the second one for setting the noise floor.
+Below these comboboxes, two spinboxes are visible, the left one for setting the degree of the (final) lowpass filter to eliminate noise in the neighbourhood of the signal, the second one for setting the noise floor.